group activities

 Today there are 100 U3A groups throughout Victoria.

 The Cobram U3A group meet on a regular basis for social and learning activities.
-Topics and events include:

 (Membership based)